accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 - content restructuring: transformation during which the input technology (e.g. HTML, XML...) is not modified at the output, the restructuring only modifies elements of the markup.
 For example: linearising a table, dividing a document into several pages.
 - content recoding: transformation during which the input technology is modified at the output (e.g. HTML to XHTML, HTML to PDF).
 This applies in particular to editing zones that use a different syntax to that which will be used for public display.

-#### Two-way oral communication application
+#### Two-way voice communication application

-Two-way oral communication applications are applications that allow 2 or more people to speak simultaneously.
+Two-way voice communication applications are applications that allow 2 or more people to speak simultaneously.
 Videoconferencing applications, which allow people to speak at the same time, are an example.

 ### U